-To assist the Underwriters in complying with Rule 15c2-12(b)(5) of the SEC promulgated pursuant to the Securities Exchange Act of 1934, as is in effect on the date hereof (the "Rule"), simultaneously with the issuance of the Series 2016 Bonds, the City will execute a Continuing Disclosure Commitment dated the date of delivery of the Series 2016 Bonds (the "Continuing Disclosure Commitment") substantially in the form attached hereto as "APPENDIX D - FORM OF CONTINUING DISCLOSURE COMMITMENT OF THE CITY" and is for the benefit of the Holders of the Series 2016 Bonds.
+To assist the Underwriters in complying with Rule 15c2 12(b)(5) of the SEC promulgated pursuant to the Securities Exchange Act of 1934, as is in effect on the date hereof (the "Rule"), simultaneously with the issuance of the Series 2014 Bonds, the City will execute a Continuing Disclosure Commitment dated the date of delivery of the Series 2014 Bonds (the "Continuing Disclosure Commitment") which is attached hereto as "APPENDIX D - FORM OF CONTINUING DISCLOSURE COMMITMENT OF THE CITY" and is for the benefit of the Holders of the Series 2014 Bonds.

-The City, as an "obligated person" under the Rule, has covenanted in its Continuing Disclosure Commitment to provide certain financial information and operating data relating to the City and the Series 2016 Bonds in each year, and to provide notices of the occurrence of certain enumerated events.
+The City, as an "obligated person" under the Rule, has covenanted in its Continuing Disclosure Commitment to provide certain financial information and operating data relating to the City and the Series 2014 Bonds in each year, and to provide notices of the occurrence of certain enumerated events.